 I'm a parent, and birthday parties stress me out.

 On the other side of the coin, shopping for birthday gifts for other people's children is equally stressful.
-When I was young, kids gave one GI Joe or one Ninja Turtle.
-The cost was around 5 bucks.
+When I was young, kids gave one GI Joe or one Ninja Turtle; these toys cost around $5.
 Nowadays, at least in our area, the average gift is $20.

-With my 6-year-old's birthday party approaching we decided to try something different: A Sir Laurier party.
+With my 6-year-old's birthday party approaching, we decided to try something different: A Sir Laurier party.
 Here in Canada, it is Sir Laurier who graces our $5 bill.
-In the birthday invitations we invited our guests to make a creative card, and give "a Sir Laurier" instead of a gift.
+In the birthday invitations, we invited our guests to make a creative card, and give "a Sir Laurier" instead of a gift.
 Our hope was to:

-- Teach our daughter a valuable lesson about materialism and waste
+Teach our daughter a valuable lesson about materialism and waste

-- Reduce stress amongst parents (so they wouldn't have to run to the store to purchase an expensive gift)
+Reduce stress amongst parents (so they wouldn't have to run to the store to purchase an expensive gift)

-- Reduce stress amongst the invited kids (so they wouldn't compare each others gifts)
+Reduce stress amongst the invited kids (so they wouldn't compare each other's gifts)

 It felt like a risk: we were all a bit uneasy about it.
 My daughter wasn't sure it would be as much "fun."
 My wife and I were worried about the kids and parents misinterpreting our intent.

-Well, it was a total success: parents called to thank us, kids made the most beautiful cards, and our daughter had an amazing party.
+The result? it was a total success: parents called to thank us, kids made the most beautiful cards, and our daughter had an amazing party.
 She is now saving her "birthday money" for something (that we hope) will be of high quality and use for her.